DashAuction/iOS-DASHEmbed/readme.md

 #### Manual Install: Static Framework

-- Download zip with pre-built 1.2.0 framework assets [here.](https://github.com/DashAuction/iOS-DASHEmbed/releases/download/1.2.0/DASHEmbed.zip) This framework was built with Base SDK of iOS 12.0 in Xcode 11.2.1, Swift 5.0 and Bitcode enabled.
+- Download zip with pre-built 2.0.0 framework assets [here.](https://github.com/DashAuction/iOS-DASHEmbed/releases/download/2.0.0/DASHEmbed.zip) This framework was built with Base SDK of iOS 12.0 in Xcode 11.2.1, Objective-C, and Bitcode enabled.
 Requires iOS 10+.
 If you need more customization (different version of Xcode, bitcode disabled), you can build the framework yourself below.
 Other downloads can be found on the [Releases](https://github.com/DashAuction/iOS-DASHEmbed/releases) page.

 ##### OR